On the physics of nested Markov models: a generalized probabilistic theory perspective: A minimal causal structure separating causal models

-Case 3: When $\alpha=1,\beta=0$, there is a deterministic output of $A=X$.
-Consequently, $b=\gamma X\oplus\delta$.
-There are twelve extremal points in this case.
-We list the conditional probability distributions of $p(a,b,c|x)$ in Table~\ref{table:case3}.

-Case 4: $\alpha=\beta=1$.
-There are twelve extremal points in this case, which coincide with the ones in Case 3 up to a flip.
-We list the conditional probability distributions of $p(a,b,c|x)$ in Table~\ref{table:case4}.

 Afterwards, we can set up a linear programming optimization to test whether Eq.~\eqref{eq:GYNIproj1} can be written as a convex combination of these extremal points.
-It can be easily checked that this is not possible, hence proving that the probability distribution in Eq.~\eqref{eq:GYNIproj1} is outside $\C(G)$.
+This is impossible, hence proving that the probability distribution in Eq.~\eqref{eq:GYNIproj1} is outside $\C(G)$.